thegodisfa/khoacinema/README.md

         redux: to store value also call API
         services: contain type of API & url, make process of dispatch become easier
         util: contain import file
-    3. import all the technical used above
+    3. import all the technical used abovegit commit -m "first commit"
     4. setup store for redux and using react-router-dom(v5) to setup app.js & index.js
     5. create all page of website with ant and tailwindcss for styling with example value
     6. using redux-thunk & axios &  react-redux & useEffect to get value from back-end